HomeInventoryInventory Control: Definition, Types, and Best Practices

 Some Features of HashMicro’s Inventory Control System:

-• Stock forecasting: Predicts future inventory never been easier with historical data and trends.
+• Stock forecasting: Predicts future inventory has never been easier with historical data and trends.
 This helps businesses manage stock levels effectively, reducing overstocking and stockouts while ensuring that inventory meets demand accurately.

 • Fast moving & slow moving stocks analysis: This feature identifies fast and slow-moving items.
 By analyzing sales velocity, businesses can optimize inventory levels, improve stock turnover, and make informed purchasing decisions to enhance profitability and reduce excess inventory.